chromium/chromium/docs/updater/functional_spec.md

       *   2 - FAILED\_MSI\_ERROR
       *   3 - FAILED\_SYSTEM\_ERROR
       *   4 - FAILED\_EXIT\_CODE (default)

+  *   If an installer result is not explicitly reported by the installer, the installer API values are internally set based on whether the exit code from the installer process is a success or an error:
+      - If the exit code is a success, the installer result is set to success.
+        If a launch command was provided via the installer API, the command will be launched and the updater UI will exit silently.
+Otherwise, the updater will show an install success dialog.
+      - If the exit code is a failure, the installer result is set to `kExitCode`, the installer error is set to `kErrorApplicationInstallerFailed`, and the installer extra code is set to the exit code.
+      - If a text description is reported via the installer API, it will be used.
 * `InstallerResultUIString` : A string to be displayed to the user, if `InstallerResult` is FAILED*.
 * `InstallerSuccessLaunchCmdLine` : On success, the installer writes a command